Phase space volume preserving dynamics for non-Hamiltonian systems: Case studies

 In the eigenbasis of $\stabilityH_+$, the instantaneous Lyapunov exponents are, as usual, the eigenvalues $r_{1,2} = \pm 2y$, and $r_{3,4} = \mp 2y$.
 Figure~\ref{fig:SI_HH}(b) shows their time evolution.
 The instantaneous Lyapunov exponents in the tangent space directions $\dot\ex$ and $\grad H$ are:

-\textit{b.
+\textit{d.
 The Lorenz-Fetter system.--} As another example, we consider the model of atmospheric convection due to Lorenz and Fetter~\cite{Lorenz63}.
 The model is defined by the following systems of ordinary differential equations,

 with the stability matrix:

 The instantaneous Lyapunov exponents can be computed in any of the eigenbases using the symmetric and part of the stability matrix:

 For the $\stability_+$ and $\stability$ bases, we plot the corresponding instantaneous Lyapunov exponents shown in Figs.~\ref{fig:SI_Lorenz}(a) and ~\ref{fig:SI_Lorenz}(b) respectively, for $\sigma = 10$, $\beta = 8/3$, $\rho = 28$.